Natural Resources

 Woody Draw State

-This state consists of three community phases that represent a progressive increase in the amount of woody species present.
-The community phases range from a mixture of shrub, tree seedlings and grasses to a phase dominated by shrubs and immature trees, to a plant community dominated by mature trees and shrubs.
+The Woody Draw State consists of three community phases that represent a progressive increase in the amount of woody species present.
+The community phases range from a mixture of shrub, tree seedlings, and grasses to a phase dominated by shrubs and immature trees, to a plant community dominated by mature trees and shrubs.

 Community 5.1